ACTIVITIES OF DAILY LIFE

-The following guidelines have been developed to give you specific suggestions when you are in different positions or performing selected activities.
+The following guidelines have been developed to give you specific suggestions when you are in different positions or performing selected activities of daily life in Missouri, St. Louis or any other area.
 These guidelines will help if you experience discomfort, but will be most effective if followed routinely to minimize strain on your back.

 Always maintain lordosis in the standing position.
 Keep knees relaxed, not stiff.
 Avoid prolonged one legged standing.
 Try to vary position.
 For example, propping one foot on a low stool

-- Don’t stand in a forward bent position when performing daily activities such as brushing teeth, shaving, washing hair, cooking.
+- Don’t stand in a forward bent position when performing activities of daily life Illinois such as brushing teeth, shaving, washing hair, cooking.

 - Options: bending at hips and knees

 - Support upper body with hand on sink or counter